-At the Law Offices of Ken Kieklak we know that there are strict standards and regulations that have to be met, and we know that when a construction worker is injured on the job they often face an uphill battle trying to recover for their injuries.
+At the Law Offices of Ken Kieklak, we know that there are strict standards and regulations that have to be met, and we know that when a construction worker is injured on the job, they often face an uphill battle trying to recover damages for their injuries.
 However, we are here for injured construction workers in Fayetteville and bring more than twenty years of experience to our personal injury cases.
+You do not have to fight your construction accident case alone.
+To schedule a free and confidential legal consultation to discuss the details of your construction accident, you should contact Ken Kieklak, Attorney at Law, at (479) 316-0438.
+You may also use our online submission form to schedule your free case review.

-According to the Bureau of Labor Statistics these 9 million workers are at a statistical risk.
-In a series of data that was collected by the Bureau of Labor Statistics there were 781 fatalities in 2011 and 933 in 2014.
+According to the Bureau of Labor Statistics, these 11 million workers are at a statistical risk.
+In a series of data that was collected by the Bureau of Labor Statistics, there were 781 fatalities in 2011 and 933 in 2014.
+However, there has been a shift in recent years.
 Concerning to many is that certain features of a construction site are more dangerous than others.
-Scaffolding accidents in particular are a primary cause of construction site accidents and deaths across the construction industry, and injuries stemming from scaffolding accidents account for nearly 10,000 injuries every year.
+Scaffolding accidents, in particular, are a primary cause of construction site accidents and deaths across the construction industry, and injuries stemming from scaffolding accidents account for nearly 10,000 injuries every year.
 One of the biggest contributing factors for scaffolding injuries is how the scaffolding used throughout construction sites is assembled and maintained.

-In 2011, there were an estimated 9 million public and private sector construction industry workers according to the Bureau of Labor Statistics Current Population Survey.
-According to the BLS annual survey of occupational injuries and illnesses, the incidence rate of injuries and illnesses in the construction private industry sector declined from 4.0 cases per 100 full-time workers in 2010 to 3.9 cases per 100 full-time workers in 2011.
+In 2020, there are an estimated 11 million public and private sector construction industry workers, according to the Bureau of Labor Statistics Current Population Survey.
+According to the BLS annual survey of occupational injuries and illnesses, the incidence rate of injuries and illnesses in the construction private industry sector is on a decline from previous years where workers were often injured at the workplace.
 With these numbers in mind, it is important that injured construction workers know that they can recover for their injuries if they were caused by a negligent party.
 By working with a skilled personal injury and construction attorney, you may be entitled to receive any of the following types of compensation.

 - Loss of wages;